Szombathely: Climate

+Szombathely's climate is classified as humid continental climate (Köppen Dfb) closely bordering on an oceanic climate (Köppen Cfb).
+The annual average temperature is 10.6 C, the hottest month in July is 21.0 C, and the coldest month is -0.2 C in January.
+The annual precipitation is 612.6 mm, of which July is the wettest with 77.0 mm, while January is the driest with only 23.9 mm.
+The extreme temperature throughout the year ranged from -29.0 C on February 11, 1929 to 39.7 C on August 8, 2013.

 Politics

 The current mayor of Szombathely is András Nemény (MSZP).

 The local Municipal Assembly, elected at the 2019 local government elections, is made up of 21 members (1 Mayor, 14 Individual constituencies MEPs and 6 Compensation List MEPs) divided into this political parties and alliances:

 List of mayors

 List of City Mayors from 1990:

 Media

 Mediumwave broadcasting station

 Near Szombathely, there is since 1955 at 47°12′02″N 16°39′43″E a mediumwave broadcasting station operated on 1251 kHz with 25 kW, which uses as antenna two 60 metres tall free-standing radio towers insulated against ground.
 It is the only mediumwave broadcasting station in Hungary using free-standing self radiating towers.

 Sport

 Szombathely is home to the basketball team Falco KC, 2019 champion of the Nemzeti Bajnokság I/A, the country's top basketball league.
 Falco plays its home games at the Arena Savaria.
+Szombathelyi Haladás Football Club are also based in the city.

+Transport

+The city does not have its own passengers airport.
+The nearest airports are Graz Airport which is 122.7 km away, Vienna International Airport which is 135 km away and Budapest Ferenc Liszt International Airport is also 169 km away from Szombathely.